-Under the EUR25,000,000,000 Euro Note Programme (the "Programme"), Banco Comercial Português, S.A. (the "Bank", "BCP", "Banco Comercial Português", "Millennium investment banking", "Millennium bcp", "Millennium" or "Issuer") may from time to time issue notes denominated in any currency (subject to such currency being accepted by Interbolsa (as defined below)) agreed between the Issuer and the relevant Dealer (as defined below) in book entry form ("Notes", which expression shall include Senior Notes, Senior Non-Preferred Notes and Subordinated Notes (each as defined below)) that will be held through Interbolsa - Sociedade Gestora de Sistemas de Liquidação e de Sistemas Centralizados de Valores Mobiliários, S.A. ("Interbolsa"), as management entity of the Portuguese Centralised System of Registration of Securities ("Central de Valores Mobiliários").
+Under the EUR25,000,000,000 Euro Note Programme (the "Programme"), Banco Comercial Português, S.A. (the "Bank", "BCP", "Banco Comercial Português", "Millennium investment banking", "Millennium bcp", "Millennium" or "Issuer") may from time to time issue notes denominated in any currency (subject to such currency being accepted by Interbolsa (as defined below)) agreed between the Issuer and the relevant Dealer (as defined below) in book entry form ("Notes", which expression shall include Senior Notes, Senior Non-Preferred Notes and Subordinated Notes (each as defined below)) that will be held through Interbolsa - Sociedade Gestora de Sistemas de Liquidação e de Sistemas Centralizados de Valores Mobiliários, S.A. ("Interbolsa"), as management entity of the Portuguese Centralised System of Registration of Securities ("Central de Valores Mobiliários"), whose commercial designation is Euronext Securities Porto.